Hamilton's Harnack inequality and the $W$-entropy formula on complete Riemannian manifolds: Introduction

+In \cite{Ko}, Kotschwar extended Harmilton's Harnack inequality to complete Riemannian manifolds with non-negative Ricci curvature.
+As application, he proved the following gradient estimates of the logarithmic of the heat kernel $p_t(x, y)$ of the Laplace-Beltrami operator on complete Riemannian manifolds with non-negative Ricci curvature.
+More precisely, for all $\delta>0$, there exists a constant $C=C(n, \delta)>0$, such that

-The rest of this paper is organized as follows.
-In Section $2$, we state the main results of this paper.
-In Section $3$, we prove Hamilton's Harnack inequality for the Witten Laplacian on complete Riemanian manifolds.
-In Section $4$, we prove the Hamilton type gradient estimates of the logarithmic heat kernel of the Witten Laplacian using a method of stochastic analysis.
-In Section $5$, we prove the $W$-entropy formula and derive the monotonicity and rigidity theorem of the $W$-entropy for the Witten Laplacian on complete Riemannian manifolds with natural Bakry-Emery Ricci curvature condition.
-In Section $6$, we prove a family of logarithmic Sobolev inequalities on complete Riemannian manifolds with $\mu$-bounded geometry condition.
-In Section $7$, we give an analytic proof of the first order gradient estimate of the logarithmic heat kernel of the Witten Laplacian operator.
-In Section $8$ we develop another probabilistic approach to the Hamilton type Harnack inequality for the Witten Laplacian on complete Riemanian manifolds.
+The purpose of this paper is to prove Hamilton's Harnack inequality and gradient estimates of the logarithmic of the heat kernel of the Witten Laplacian on complete Riemannian manifolds with weighted volume measure.
+As application, we derive the $W$-entropy formula and prove the rigidity theorem of the $W$-entropy for the Witten Laplacian on complete Riemannian manifolds with natural Bakry-Emery curvature condition.
+Indeed, the relation between the $W$-entropy functional and the differential Harnack inequality has been recently investigated by many authors \cite{P1, N1, N2, Chow, Ec, LNVV}.